dirigeants/klasa/tutorials/GettingStarted.md

 npm install --save klasa
 ```

-Create a file called `app.js` (or whatever you prefer) which will initiate and configure Komada.
+Create a file called `app.js` (or whatever you prefer) which will initiate and configure Klasa.

 ```javascript
 const klasa = require("klasa");